-Game Engineering Ltd helped Dengie re-design some of their feed mill using augers to transport the product between processes rather than replacing the damaged elevators and conveyors.
-Once the decision had been made to use augers Game Engineering Ltd contacted Perry of Oakley Ltd to see if they could provide the industrial specification machines within a tight time scale of just 5 weeks.
+Game Engineering Ltd. helped Dengie redesign some of their feed mill using screw conveyors to transport the product between processes rather than replacing the damaged elevators and conveyors.
+Once the decision had been made to use screw conveyors, Game Engineering Ltd. contacted Perry of Oakley Ltd. to see if they could provide the industrial specification machines within a tight time scale of just 5 weeks.

-Perry of Oakley Ltd are the UK’s most experienced manufacturer of materials handling & drying equipment.
-With 70 years experience within the industry this year they have been named as one of the UK’s top 100 SME’s & won SHAPA’s Exporter of the year award.
-They have helped provide solutions for a wide range of industries from agricultural applications, feed/flaking mill equipment & industrial applications.
+Perry of Oakley Ltd. are the UK’s most experienced manufacturer of materials handling & drying equipment.
+With over 70 years experience in the industry, 2017 saw Perry named as one of the UK’s top 100 SME’s & won SHAPA’s Exporter of the year award.
+They have helped provide solutions for a wide range of industries from agricultural applications, feed & flaking mill equipment and industrial applications.

 They are durable and adaptable, meaning they are handling the different inclines easily and efficiently.
-From the point of order, the machines were despatched in just 5 weeks, Perry had met the targets of the tight deadlines with ease.
+From the point of order, the machines were despatched in just 5 weeks; Perry of Oakley Ltd. had met the targets of the tight deadlines within the time specified.

-Dengie have also also installed new screener that senses if there is a fire and then contains the fire to within one auger, giving Dengie Crops Ltd the reassurance that if a fire were to break out again, the damage will be limited to one machine.
+Dengie have also installed a new screener that senses if there is a fire and then contains the fire to within one auger, giving Dengie Crops Ltd. the reassurance that if a fire were to break out again, the damage will be limited to one machine.

-A bi-product of exchanging the belt & bucket elevators and conveyors with the augers has been the reduction of dust in the atmosphere, it is now an almost dust free environment to work in and again helps reduce the risk of fire.
+A by-product of exchanging the belt & bucket elevators and conveyors with the screw conveyors has been the reduction of dust in the atmosphere.
+It is now an almost dust free environment to work in and again helps reduce the risk of fire.